-The ED EFRAG view Planned actions of the IASB (a) The effects of the revised Conceptual Framework on future Standard-setting; or (b) Inconsistencies between the revised Conceptual Framework and Standards.
+The ED EFRAG view Planned actions of the IASB (b) Inconsistencies between the revised Conceptual Framework and Standards.
 However, it decided to: (a) Analyse additional inconsistencies between the revised Conceptual Framework and Standards that have been claimed to exist by respondents; and (b) Perform a more detailed analysis of the effects of the revised Conceptual Framework for preparers.
-At the November 2016 IASB meeting, the IASB considered an analysis prepared by the IASB staff on the effects of the revised Conceptual Framework for preparers (see the main section of this paper).
-Business activities · EFRAG thought that standards should not be The IASB discussed this issue at its description of how the nature of an entity's made in a manner that would generally result December 2016 meeting (see main section of business activities would affect standard- in entities not being able to reflect their this paper). setting.
-Instead, it noted that the nature of an business models in the financial statements. entity's business activities was likely to affect: In addition, it should be described what the measurement, the unit of account, the term 'business model' means. distinction between profit or loss and OCI and presentation and disclosure.
+At the November 2016 IASB meeting, the IASB considered an analysis prepared by the IASB staff on the effects of the revised Conceptual Framework for preparers.

+Business activities